BigDataForSanDiego/team123/proposal_submission_form_2022.md

 #### Team Name: `Tech Support Hotline`

 #### Your team’s hackathon idea in One sentence:
-##### `Integrating machine learning, crowdsourcing, and expert review to translate official medical webpages and documents into different languages.`
+##### `Integrating machine learning, crowdsourcing, and expert review to translate official medical webpages and documents into different languages for both users and healthcare providers.`

 #### A visual